Learn-Java-for-Beginners/learn-java-for-beginners.github.io/week-1-java-basics/exercises/README.md

 * 🟢 Level 1 – Fundamentals
 * 🟡 Level 2 – OOP Discipline
 * 🔴 Level 3 – Engineering Thinking
-* 🧠 Level 4 – Edge Case & Defensive Programming
+* 🧠 Level 4 – Edge Case  and  Defensive Programming

 This will push her from “student Java” to “backend mindset”.